 Duration: 3 days (consecutive)

-Brief: to help children aged 4-11 discover the love of reading by designing & creating a unique bedside lamp.
+Brief: to help children aged 4-11 discover the love of reading by designing & creating a unique bedside lamp, through an engineering design process.

 Duration: 2 days (consecutive)